 - Hidden Risk of Investing in High P/E Stocks

-Overall, Fiem Industries Ltd seems to be a company growing at a moderate pace but low fluctuating profitability margins.
-It operates in a capital-intensive industry where large capex is necessary for achieving future growth.
+Overall, Fiem Industries Ltd seems to be a company growing at a moderate pace but with low fluctuating profitability margins.
+It operates in a capital-intensive industry where a large capex is necessary for achieving future growth.
 Fiem Industries Ltd has relied on debt to fund its capex.
 However, it has simultaneously improved its operating efficiency and released funds stuck in inventory, thereby reducing its debt to some extent.

 An investor should keep a close watch on its operating efficiency levels.
 Stable or deteriorating operating efficiency levels would lead to the removal of counterbalancing force on the increasing debt levels and Fiem Industries Ltd might see high debt levels thereafter.

 These are my views about Fiem Industries Ltd. However, you should do your own analysis before making any investment-related decision about Fiem Industries Ltd.